 SCL Straddle Strategy

-SCL (Stepan Company), in the Basic Materials sector, (Chemicals - Specialty industry), listed on NYSE.
+SCL (Stepan Co), in the Basic Materials sector, (Chemicals - Specialty industry), listed on NYSE.

-Stepan Company, together with its subsidiaries, produces and sells specialty and intermediate chemicals to other manufacturers for use in various end products.
+Stepan Company, together with its subsidiaries, produces and sells specialty and intermediate chemicals to other manufacturers for use in various end products in the United States, France, Poland, the United Kingdom, Brazil, Mexico, and internationally.
 It operates through three segments: Surfactants, Polymers, and Specialty Products.
-The Surfactants segment offers surfactants that are used as principal ingredients in consumer and industrial cleaning products, including detergents for washing clothes, dishes, carpets, and floors and walls, as well as shampoos and body washes; and other applications, such as fabric softeners, germicidal quaternary compounds, disinfectants, and lubricating ingredients.
-Its surfactants are also used in various applications, including emulsifiers for spreading agricultural products; and industrial applications comprising latex systems, plastics, and composites.
-The Polymers segment provides polyurethane polyols that are used in the manufacture of rigid foam for thermal insulation in the construction industry, as well as a base raw material for coatings, adhesives, sealants, and elastomers (CASE); polyester resins, including liquid and powdered products, which are used in CASE applications; and phthalic anhydride that is used in unsaturated polyester resins, alkyd resins, and plasticizers for applications in construction materials, as well as components of automotive, boating, and other consumer products.
+The Surfactants segment offers surfactants that are used in consumer and industrial cleaning and disinfection products, including detergents for washing clothes, dishes, carpets, and floors and walls, as well as shampoos and body washes; and other applications, such as fabric softeners, germicidal quaternary compounds, disinfectants, lubricating ingredients; emulsifiers for spreading agricultural products; and industrial applications comprising latex systems, plastics, and composites.
+The Polymers segment provides polyurethane polyols that are used in the manufacture of rigid foam for thermal insulation in the construction industry, as well as a base raw material for coatings, adhesives, sealants, and elastomers (CASE); polyester resins used in coating applications; specialty polyols, such as CASE and powdered polyester resins; and phthalic anhydride that is used in unsaturated polyester resins, alkyd resins, and plasticizers for applications in construction materials, as well as components of automotive, boating, and other consumer products.
 The Specialty Products segment offers flavors, emulsifiers, and solubilizers for use in food, flavoring, nutritional supplement, and pharmaceutical applications.
+Stepan Company was founded in 1932 and is headquartered in Northbrook, Illinois.

-SCL (Stepan Company) trades in the Basic Materials sector, specifically Chemicals - Specialty, with a market capitalization of approximately $1.15B, a beta of 0.95 versus the broader market, a 52-week range of 41.82-68, average daily share volume of 185K, a public-listing history dating back to 1992, approximately 2K full-time employees.
+SCL (Stepan Co) trades in the Basic Materials sector, specifically Chemicals - Specialty, with a market capitalization of approximately $1.27B, a beta of 0.97 versus the broader market, a 52-week range of 41.82-68, average daily share volume of 148K, a public-listing history dating back to 1973, approximately 2K full-time employees.
 These structural characteristics shape how SCL stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a straddle on SCL?